visay/dotfiles/README.md

 tmux is awesome - This book helped me getting used to it and it's fun to read: http://pragprog.com/book/bhtmux/tmux
 3. My vim config is based on https://github.com/carlhuda/janus.
 4. My zsh config is based on https://github.com/robbyrussell/oh-my-zsh.

+# TODO

+* Make it a one liner
+Provide installation routine e.g. with chef